Programme/Approved Electives for 2022/23

 Available as a Free Standing Elective

-Spanish 9 or equivalent (e.g. A-level grade A, CEFR grade B2)
+Spanish 9 or equivalent (e.g. A level A or A*, CEF level B2)

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/spn-90010/lists